Loading Data

 ON ERROR

-When an error is encountered loading a record, handle it using one of the following modes.
+When an error is encountered loading a record, handle it using either of the following modes.
 The default mode is ABORT.

 POLL_INTERVAL

-This option is only available for data sources configured for Azure or S3 and when SUBSCRIBE is true.
+This option is not available for data sources configured for Kafka.

 PRIMARY KEY